SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### filter

-Filter is a higher-order function that processes a data structure to produce a new data structure containing exactly those elements which the passed function returns true. filter()|JS
+Filter in a narrow sense is a higher-order function that processes a data structure to produce a new data structure containing exactly those elements which the passed function returns true. filter()|JS

 #### reduce